maxim-uvarov/my-cybegraph/cybergraph.md

 We just learn about the world by living, constantly making assumptions of the current situation and predictions.
 And in each moment of time we recieve feedback from the environment.

+#### Favorite quote about my creative process

+``. . . anyone can do any amount of work, provided it isn't the work he is supposed to be doing at that moment." -- Robert Benchley, in Chips off the Old Benchley, 1949

+I found this quote in one of the most insightful essays of all time for me: [structured procrastination](https://structuredprocrastination.com) by [John Perry](http://john.jperry.net).